andrew/ultimate-awesome/README.md

 - [vim-keybindings-everywhere-the-ultimate-list](https://github.com/erikw/vim-keybindings-everywhere-the-ultimate-list) - The ultimate list of which programs support Vim-like keybindings natively, or how they can be added with extensions.
 A collaborative project.
 - [awesome-engineering-team-management](https://github.com/kdeldycke/awesome-engineering-team-management) - 👔 How to transition from software development to engineering management.
 - [Awesome-Domain-LLM](https://github.com/luban-agi/Awesome-Domain-LLM) - 收集和梳理垂直领域的开源模型、数据集及评测基准。.
-- [awesome-cli-apps-in-a-csv](https://github.com/toolleeo/awesome-cli-apps-in-a-csv) - The largest Awesome Curated list of command line programs (CLI/TUI) with source data organized into CSV files.
 - [awesome-programmers](https://github.com/rekihattori/awesome-programmers) - A list of history's greatest software engineers and tech pioneers.
 - [awesome-functional-python](https://github.com/sfermigier/awesome-functional-python) - A curated list of awesome things related to functional programming in Python.
-- [open-sustainable-technology](https://github.com/protontypes/open-sustainable-technology) - A directory and analysis of the open source ecosystem in the areas of climate change, sustainable energy, biodiversity and natural resources.
 - [AwesomePerfCpp](https://github.com/fenbf/AwesomePerfCpp) - A curated list of awesome C/C++ performance optimization resources: talks, articles, books, libraries, tools, sites, blogs.
 Inspired by awesome.
+- [open-sustainable-technology](https://github.com/protontypes/open-sustainable-technology) - A directory and analysis of the open source ecosystem in the areas of climate change, sustainable energy, biodiversity and natural resources.
 - [ForensicsTools](https://github.com/mesquidar/ForensicsTools) - A list of free and open forensics analysis tools and other resources.
 - [awesome-ceo](https://github.com/kuchin/awesome-ceo) - A curated and opinionated list of resources for startup founders and leaders of high-growth companies.
 - [awesome-deep-text-detection-recognition](https://github.com/hwalsuklee/awesome-deep-text-detection-recognition) - A curated list of resources for text detection/recognition (optical character recognition ) with deep learning methods.